The Ultimate Email Deliverability Guide

 Email whitelists can guarantee email deliverability

-It’s recommended to wait 90 days as some whitelisting services will need to see your sending history before you can use them.
+Note that it’s recommended to wait at least 90 days after your first email, as whitelisting services need to review your sending history before you can use one.

 Remove risky email addresses from your list

-Eliminating these emails from your list will improve your sender score, domain and IP reputation, and email deliverability.
+Eliminating this data from your mailing lists will reduce bounce rates, improve your sender score, and maximize email deliverability.

 Monitor your sender score